 Location: King Arthur’s Round Table

 Despite the name, the prehistoric henge of King Arthur’s Round Table has nothing to do with the legendary King Arthur, preceding his time by a few thousand years.
 There isn’t much to see now apart from the circular ditches which are interesting but unfortunately not quite complete due to the adjacent road covering part of it.
 It is believed there was at one time a stone circle but that has long gone.
 Free roadside parking and access but no facilities on site.

 Continue on the A6 where you immediately meet a mini-roundabout.
 Turn left here on the B5320 towards Pooley Bridge and in a short distance take the second right turn towards Mayburgh Henge.
 On the left just after the turn is the Eden Millennium Monument which is a 50 tonne block of granite placed to commemorate the Eden Millennium Festival in 2000.
 Continue a short distance along this road to a layby parking area on the left, just where the road bears sharply right.
-Mayburgh Henge is approx 100m further along the road on the right.
+Park here and walk 100m further along the road to Mayburgh Henge on the right.

 Distance: 43.0 miles

 Location: Mayburgh Henge